element-hq/ems-docs/src/Frequently-Asked-Questions.md

 Delete the host from the  host management page at [https://ems.element.io/user/hosting](https://ems.element.io/user/hosting) by clicking on the `Delete host` button (and confirming deletion in the resultant dialog).
 This will delete the host and cancel all associated subscriptions.

 Or delete the EMS account entirely.
 This is done from the  user account page [https://ems.element.io/user/account](https://ems.element.io/user/account), by clicking on the `Delete account` button and confirming.
 This will delete all hosts and subscriptions before removing the user's account.

-#### Multiple Identity Servers: Logging in

-If you have multiple Matrix identities - for example an EMS identity and a matrix.org identity - you cannot login to both simultaneously in Element chat client today.
-However, you can launch multiple instances of Element locally via [its Profiles feature](https://github.com/vector-im/element-desktop#profiles).

 ### Integrations